1000 Books before Kindergarten

 Read 1,000 books with your child before starting school.
 Can you do it?
 If you read just one book each day, that is 365 books a year.
 You can reread your favorite books as much as you want.

-Summer Reading is a free online program for all ages of kids, teens, and adults in the Manhattan area.
-The program helps you track your reading and provides incentives to read over the summer months.
+Cozy Up with a Good Book is a free online program for kids and Teens (K-12), and adults in the Manhattan area.
+The program helps you track your reading and provides incentives to read over the winter months.

 What is a Reading Challenge?

 Part of the library’s mission is to encourage literacy and reading.
 Let’s be a community of readers together!
 Register in Beanstack online or with the app, and see what library reading challenges are available.
 Participation is always optional and just for fun.
 It might challenge you to read more often, try different types of books, or do fun activities at home or around town.
 Prizes give readers extra incentive and often include free books or free items from local restaurants and businesses.

 It’s an easy way to keep track of all the books you read.
 When you create a Beanstack account for yourself or your family, you’re instantly connected to your local library’s reading programs, so you’ll get credit for every minute and every page.
 We’ll keep all your stats for you, cheer you on while you work towards your program goals, and let you know when you’ve earned prizes.
 When your library’s program ends, you keep your account, and your reading history—it’s always free, and you can keep right on logging your leisure reading.
 When the next library program comes around, no need to re-register—just click on it, and you’re in.

 How do I participate?